danielvartan/dotfiles/README.md

 ## Overview

-A central repository for configuration files.
+A central repository for my configuration files.

 ## Resources